By Eric Vandenbroeck and

 former party bosses, and the electoral gains of Congress I, significantly

 shifted the balance of power within the government.
-Under the new regime, the centralleadership appointed the
+Under the new regime,

-Chief Ministers of the various states who served only so long as they bad the
+states who served only so long as they bad the center’s support.
+The Ibis

-reflected a degree of bureaucratic centralization that bad not existed during
+centralization that bad not existed during Nehru’s tenure.
+Similarly, within

-elections were eliminated, and positions within the party structure at alllevels-state, local and
+party bosses.
+Internal party elections were eliminated, and positions within

 The result was a